Rent Increase Facts | Answer |

 The annual rate of inflation or CPI (Consumer Price Index) is calculated by the Department of Industrial Relations each year.
 However, some areas use the regional CPI to calculate rent increases including:

-How Much Notice is Needed to Raise Rent in California?
+How Much Notice is Needed To Raise Rent in California?

 Typically, California landlords must give 30 days’ notice when increasing rent.
 If the landlord proposes to raise the rent by more than 10%, they must give 90 days’ notice.